unphased/vim-config/tmux-bgcolor-plan.md

 ### 4. Application Layer
 - Thin wrappers that take a resolved color and apply it to a UI.
 - For tmux: use `TMUX_PANE`/`color-pane.sh` (possibly rewritten to consume the shared selector).
-- For Neovide/Vim: set highlight groups directly.
+- For Neovide/Vim: apply highlights directly in Lua—no tmux detection needed; just use the resolver output.
 - Other consumers simply call the shared resolver and handle the result.

 ### 5. Error Handling & Reporting